cowboyai/cim-start/doc/Domain.md

 This system is closed and all operations are secure.
 Every message is communicated with zero-trust, meaning it requires valid authentication and authorization at every step.
 This is YOUR information not anything we can mine behind your back.

-We designed this information system specifically to encapsulate a Private Domain with all it's intricacies and feel safe no matter where I host it due to the nature of the architecture in which it is built.
+We designed this information system specifically to encapsulate a Private Domain with all it's intricacies and feel safe no matter where it's hosted due to the nature of the architecture in which it is built.
 Personal information is highly guarded and requires security to access.

 We are going to have many things that live inside the Domain.
-Our focus is on how they are related more than we focus on the details of the information.
+Our focus is on how they are related more than how we focus on the details of the information for now.

 People are an external force that we contend with to build a Domain.
 So are Organizations, these things exist outside our Domain, yet we are related to them intrinsically.
 We also have the concept of Agents.
 Agents act like people, but aren't.